Videndum/smartcloud/README.md

 - Automatically assign to milestones - Keep milestones upto date by automatically assigning issues and pull requests
 - Automatically create Branches - Open branches based on project column, or when an issue is opened.
 - Automatically approve - Setup automatic pull request approval based on conditions.
-- Automatically bump version - Automatically increase the version of your project - Optionally use tags.
-- Automatically package and release - Specify commands to run when new release should be created.
-- Create Changelogs - Automatically create changelogs for your project.
 - Create milestones automatically - Automatically create milestones when a new release is published.

 ## How to get support 👨‍👩‍👧‍👦